 “We have been really excited to see those partnerships we have built over many years in the industry come to fruition in something as exciting as this.”

-The Building Hope project exterior is finished in Resene Element and Resene Shadow Match with windows trimmed in Resene Triple White Pointer and Resene Alabaster.
+The Building Hope project exterior is finished in Resene Element and Resene Shadow Match with a garage in Resene Triple White Pointer.

 Visit the initiative’s website to learn more and find out how you can support the Building Hope project.
 You can also follow the project’s progress on Instagram through the hashtags #BuildingHope and #CureKidsLandmark.